astoff/code-cells.el/README.md

 exact behavior is controlled by the `code-cells-eval-region-commands` variable, which can be customized to suit your needs.

-You might prefer shorter keybindings for some of these commands.
+You may prefer shorter keybindings for some of these commands.
 One sensible possibility is to use `C-c C-c` to evaluate and `M-p`/`M-n` to navigate cells.
 This can be achieved with the following
 configuration: